-April 15, Day 15: Trongsa and the Phobjika Valley.
+April 12, Day 15: Trongsa and the Phobjika Valley.
 We climb through moist oak and broad-leaf forests before a sprinkling of tall conifers comes in at higher elevations.
-These exquisite mixedforests are likely to be ablaze with flowering rhododendrons and magnolias.
-Just below the pass we will find ourselves in a wonderland of gnarled moss-covered trees with occasional open meadows where we are likely to spot our first vaks. perhaps grazing amidst blankets of colorful primulas.
-We'll make sample stops all along the way to search for the birds of the various zones and will undoubtedly be entranced by the scenes of the magnificent snow-capped Himalayan peaks soaring in the background.
+These exquisite mixed-forests are likely to be ablaze with flowering rhododendrons and magnolias.
+Just below the pass we will find ourselves in a wonderland of gnarled moss-covered trees with occasional open meadows where we are likely to spot our first yaks, perhaps grazing amidst blankets of colorful primulas.
+We'll make sample stops all along the way to search for the birds of the various zones and will undoubtedly be entranced by the scenes of the magnificent snow-capped Himalayan

-A few of the more unusual birds that we

-may encounter today include Kalij Pheasant; Black Eagle; Wedge-tailed Pigeon; Crimson-breasted and Darjeeling woodpeckers; Black-eared and Green shrike-babblers; White-throated Laughingthrush; Fire-capped, Black-throated and Yellow-browed tits; and Brown Bullfinch.
+A few of the more unusual birds that we may encounter today include Kalij Pheasant; Black Eagle; Crimsonbreasted and Darjeeling woodpeckers; Black-eared and Green shrike-babblers; White-throated Laughingthrush; Fire-capped, Black-throated and Yellow-browed tits; and Brown Bullfinch.
 At this season these forests are filled with the calls of the arriving cuckoos, and we should hear and perhaps spot Large and Whistling hawk-cuckoos and Himalayan and Common cuckoos.

 After lunch we will ascend to the high Pele La pass (11,400 feet), where we will do some birding among rhododendron thickets, yak pastures and lichen-draped pines.
 In the late afternoon a slow cruise down the nearly-deserted old road provides a chance to spot one of these incredibly beautiful pheasants, as well as other birds of the higher zone and mammals like the Himalayan Goral (a goat-antelope) and Sambar (a large deer related to the North American elk).
-Even the rarely-seen Red Panda has been found here.